rgohri/rgohri/README.md

 - 👋 Hi, I’m @rgohri
-- 👀 I’m interested in web design, including graphics and backend programming.
+- 👀 I’m interested in web design, including graphics and backend programming, as well as Artificial Intelligence for automating corporate tasks (including legal contract review and mattern management)
-- 🌱 I’m currently learning Graphic Design and Web programming (HTML/CSS/JS)
+- 🌱 I’m currently learning about AI and custom GPTs.
+- I also use Microsoft Power Platform to build custom solutions for corporate entities.

 <!---